EffGen: Enabling Small Language Models as Capable Autonomous Agents: Limitations and Future Directions

 \section{Limitations and Future Directions}

-\textbf{Limitations} Our evaluation focuses on Qwen2.5 models; generalization to other model families such as Llama \citep{touvron2023llama}, Mistral \citep{jiang2023mistral}, and Phi \citep{abdin2024phi} requires validation.
-The complexity analyzer uses heuristic features that achieve 95\% classification accuracy but may miss task-specific nuances; the remaining 5\% misclassification causes either unnecessary decomposition overhead (false positives add 15-30\% latency) or missed optimization opportunities (false negatives show 8-12\% accuracy drop).
-Error analysis of 500 failures reveals tool-related errors dominate (45\%), including incorrect call formatting (17.4\%) and wrong tool selection (12.8\%), while reasoning errors account for 46.6\% (incorrect chains 20.4\%, task misunderstanding 14.6\%).
-Our retry mechanism resolves 87.5\% of transient tool failures (Appendix~\ref{app:error_handling}).
+\textbf{Limitations.} Our main results are reported on Qwen2.5; we added Gemma 3 (1B--27B) and GPT-OSS 20B results (Section~\ref{appendix:main_gemma3}) and a Gemma 3 ablation (Section~\ref{app:gemma3_ablation}) showing that complementary scaling and the underconfidence pattern reproduce without family-specific tuning.
+Validation on Llama \citep{touvron2023llama}, Mistral \citep{jiang2023mistral}, and Phi \citep{abdin2024phi} is left to future work.
+The complexity analyzer uses heuristic features that achieve 95.2\% classification accuracy but may miss task-specific nuances; the remaining $\approx$5\% misclassification causes either unnecessary decomposition overhead (false positives add 15--30\% latency) or missed optimization opportunities (false negatives show 8--12\% accuracy drop), for a net accuracy impact under 0.25\%.
+Error analysis of 600 failures shows tool-related errors in 37.5\% of failures, with incorrect call formatting (14.5\%) and wrong tool selection (10.7\%), while reasoning errors account for 38.8\% (incorrect chains 17.0\%, task misunderstanding 12.2\%).
+Our error-handling mechanisms automatically recover 87.5\% of local evaluation errors overall, including 91.6\% of tool execution failures (Section~\ref{app:error_handling}).
+Some benchmarks (notably SimpleQA and GAIA) require web search, so a portion of the headline gain over the raw model on those benchmarks reflects tool access rather than framework design alone; Section~\ref{app:raw_search_baseline} reports a Raw+Search baseline that isolates this contribution.
+We also did not evaluate on OSWorld (GUI control) or BrowseComp (persistent multi-page browsing), both of which fall outside \effgen's current text-based interface; supporting these modalities is a clear future direction.
 Protocol implementations cover core MCP, A2A, and ACP functionality but not all optional extensions.
-Memory consolidation policies are tuned for conversational agents and may require adjustment for other deployment.
+Memory consolidation policies are tuned for conversational agents and may require adjustment for other deployments.
+Finally, the individual building blocks (prompt compression, query-difficulty estimation, hierarchical decomposition, memory-augmented agents) draw on well-established prior work; the contribution is best understood as a carefully engineered integration with SLM-specific parameters, plus the empirical findings (complementary scaling and underconfidence on retrieval) that the integration exposes.